MAIL FRAUD AND WIRE FRAUD

-During pre-indictment, we encourage you to stay silent and not incriminate yourself to preserve your best options.
-These options depend on the strength of the government’s case against you.
-For example, if the government’s evidence is weak, we can argue for a dismissal.
-If the government’s evidence is strong, we can negotiate with the prosecution to plead to lesser charges that can result in a more lenient sentence.
-If you are charged as part of a conspiracy that committed these crimes, we can negotiate your cooperation to provide information on the leadership structure of the conspiracy in exchange for a reduced sentence.
-Ann Fitz has also been successful in mitigating sentences for her clients charged with mail fraud and wire fraud based on individual circumstances.
-That may involve a reduction in prison time or house arrest.
+During the investigation stage, we encourage you to stay silent and not incriminate yourself to preserve your best options.
+These options depend on the strength of the government's case against you.
+For example, if the government's evidence is weak, the charges may be dismissed.
+We have also been successful in arguing for a reduction in prison time or house arrest based on individual circumstances.

 Federal "Catch-All" Fraud Charges

 Mail fraud and wire fraud are the "catch-all" fraud charges employed by the federal government because the mail and wire fraud statutes are exceptionally broad and overlap with a surprising number of other federal criminal statutes.
 Bank fraud, health care fraud, securities and commodities fraud, and fraud in foreign labor contracting can all be charged as mail and wire fraud offenses.
 Wire fraud is a particularly common charge in cases involving public corruption and financial crimes.
 Both mail and wire fraud require a scheme to deprive a victim of money or property by using deception or deceit – for example, false statements, misrepresentations, or concealment.